liqotech/liqo/docs/pages/User/Install/platforms/aks.md

 weight: 1
 ---

-### Introduction

-This guide will show you how to install Liqo on your AKS cluster
 #### About AKS

 Azure Kubernetes Service (AKS) is a managed Kubernetes service, which is available on the Microsoft Azure public cloud.